George Sutherland Mackenzie

 Sir George Sutherland Mackenzie KCMG (5 May 1844 – 1 November 1910) was a British businessman and explorer.

-Biography
+Early life

 He was born in Bolarum, British India the son of Sir William Mackenzie, inspector-general of the Madras medical service and his wife Margaret.
 He was educated in Clapham.

+Career

 In 1868 he left his job as a clerk in Dingwall to join Gray Paul & Co.
 He was sent to learn the piece-goods trade in Manchester and Calcutta before moving to Bushire in Persia.
 In 1870 he was sent to Basra to open a branch of the firm there.